-Mass of Christian burial for the repose of her soul was concelebrated by Young parish priest Fr Richard Thompson and Yass parish priest Fr Laurie Bent at the Immaculate Conception Church, Tumut.
+Mass of Christian burial for the repose of her soul was concelebrated by Young parish priest Fr Richard Thompson and Yass parish priest Fr Laurie Bent at the Immaculate Conception Church, New Book release by Marist Father Paul Glynn "Like a Samurai" - the Tony Glynn story All proceeds to help the suffering Church in Sudan

+PAUL GLYNN Reconciliation is the theme that runs through the latest book, 'Like a Samurai', by the much loved author Fr Paul Glynn.
 In this 185 page gripping book, illustrated with 71 fascinating photos, Fr Paul tells the life story of his brother Tony.
 Schoolboy Tony Glynn excelled in rugby, track and field, boxing, cricket and surfing.
 He spent 42 zestful years in Japan, where he first built an Old Folks Home.
 Then, beginning from scratch he set up a parish plant including a thriving kindergarten, day nursery and an ever crowded church.
 His effectiveness in healing Pacific War wounds brought him an unsought MBE, AO and Japanese Order of the Rising Sun.
 He helped thousands to forgive and get on with positive living.
 A multitude of people benefitted from his practical help.
 Proceeds from this sixth of Marist Fathers Books go to Aboriginal and Sudanese education, and to Philippine's clinics for the impoverished.
 Well over one million dollars have gone to the world's poor from the five previous Marist Father's Books.
-Tony Glynn suffered much from cancer but ever lived that wise "Suffering old saying: inevitable is. but misery is optional".
-His parishioners said he died like a Samurai.
+Tony Glynn suffered much from cancer but ever lived that wise "Suffering old saying: inevitable but misery is optional".
+His parishioners said died like a Samurai.